 Back to Top2010–Present

-Tambar, MacMillan, Gardner, and Bruick report the development of chemicals that bind the PAS-B domain cavity and disrupt HIF-2 heterodimerization (Rogers et al., Journal of Medicinal Chemistry 2013; Scheuermann et al., Nat Chem Biol 2013).
-Lead compounds are licensed to Peloton Therapeutics, a company founded by McKnight.
+Drs.
+Uttam Tambar, John MacMillan, Gardner, and Bruick report the identification of chemicals that bind the PAS-B domain cavity and disrupt HIF-2 heterodimerization (Rogers et al., Journal of Medicinal Chemistry 2013; Scheuermann et al., Nat Chem Biol 2013).
+Lead compounds are licensed to Peloton Therapeutics, a company founded by Dr. McKnight.

-Mason, Burgess, and Brugarolas show that constitutive HIF activation in mice is sufficient to block mitochondrial respiration providing the first evidence in animals of this effect (Kucejova et al., Oncogene 2011).
+Drs.
+Ralph Mason, Shawn Burgess, and James Brugarolas show that constitutive HIF activation in mice is sufficient to block mitochondrial respiration providing the first evidence in animals of this effect (Kucejova et al., Oncogene 2011).

-Brugarolas and Bradley report the potential of TORC1 inhibitors in the treatment of epithelioid angiomyolipoma, a tumor type without effective therapies (Wolff et al., J Clin Oncol 2010).
-A year later, DeBerardinis and Brugarolas report the first attempt to inhibit glycolysis for the treatment of a tumor with a genetic defect in the TCA cycle (Yamasaki et al., Nat Rev Urol 2011).
+Drs.
+Brugarolas and Thomas Bradley report the potential of TORC1 inhibitors in the treatment of epithelioid angiomyolipoma, a tumor type without effective therapies (Wolff et al., J Clin Oncol 2010).
+A year later, Drs.
+Ralph DeBerardinis and Brugarolas report the first attempt to inhibit glycolysis for the treatment of a tumor with a genetic defect in the TCA cycle (Yamasaki et al., Nat Rev Urol 2011).

-Kapur, a urological pathologist, develops a clinical immunohistochemistry test to determine the status of BAP1 and PBRM1 in tumors.
-In collaboration with researchers at Mayo clinic, Kapur and Brugarolas show that BAP1 loss predicts the outcome of patients independently of known prognostic variables (Joseph et al., Cancer in press).
+Dr. Payal Kapur, a urological pathologist, develops a clinical immunohistochemistry test to determine the status of BAP1 and PBRM1 in tumors.
+In collaboration with researchers at Mayo Clinic, Drs.
+Kapur and Brugarolas show that BAP1 loss predicts the outcome of patients independently of known prognostic variables (Joseph et al., Cancer 2014).

 A consortium spearheaded by UT Southwestern Medical Center involving UT Health Science Center at San Antonio, Cleveland Clinic, Case Western, and the National Cancer Institute identifies a novel familial kidney cancer syndrome resulting from germline mutations in the BAP1 gene (Farley et al., Mol Cancer Res 2013).

-Brugarolas generates the first animal model of kidney cancer shown to reproduce: (i) the histology, (ii) gene expression, (iii) DNA copy number alterations (iv) mutations and, most importantly, (v) drug responsiveness of human tumors (Sivanand et al., Sci Transl Med 2012).
+Dr. Brugarolas generates the first animal model of kidney cancer shown to reproduce: (i) the histology, (ii) gene expression, (iii) DNA copy number alterations, (iv) mutations and, most importantly, (v) drug responsiveness of human tumors (Sivanand et al., Sci Transl Med 2012).
 In addition, by leveraging their discoveries about the molecular genetics of ccRCC, and in particular their discovery of BAP1 mutations, they are able to generate the first genetically engineered mouse model reproducing the mutations of human tumors (Wang et al., PNAS 2014).